datafold-dev/datafold/doc/source/api.rst

 ======================

-**datafold** 's software architecture consists of three package layers (from high level to low level: :module:`datafold.appfold`, :module:`datafold.dynfold` and :module:`datafold.pcfold`).
+**datafold** 's software architecture consists of three package layers (from high level to low level: :py:class:`datafold.appfold`, :py:class:`datafold.dynfold` and :py:class:`datafold.pcfold`).
 The three layers encapsualte a workflow hierarchy, from low level data structures and algorithms, data transformations on the medium layer and high level meta-models to solve complex machine learning tasks.
 The datafold software architecture aims to ensure a high degree of modularity to allow ongoing contribution in